This is a gear review of the best hiking shirts of 2025.

 The UPF 50 sun protection will help to protect your skin.

 This shirt has a relaxed fit with useful chest pockets.
-The button down cuffs can be rolled up if needed, and you can button the shirt up to the collar for extra coverage.
-The blue chequered design is eye-catching and stylish, and will compliment most hiking trousers.
+The button-down cuffs can be rolled up if needed, and you can button the shirt up to the collar for extra coverage.
+The chequered design is eye-catching and stylish and will complement most hiking trousers.

 Overall, this is one of the best lightweight hiking shirts for summer.